astronomer/docs/learn/dags.md

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A simple DAG run is shown with 3 successful sequential tasks, get_astronauts, print_astronaut_craft (which is a dynamically mapped task with 7 mapped task instances) and print_reaction.](/img/guides/dags_simple_dag_run_graph.png)

-### Read a DAG run graph
+### DAG run properties

 A DAG run graph in the Airflow UI contains information about the DAG run, as well as the status of each task instance in the DAG run.
 The following screenshot shows the same simple DAG as in the previous section but with annotations explaining the different elements of the graph.

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A DAG run with 3 tasks is shown.
 The annotations show the location of the dag_id and logical date (top of the screenshot), the task_id, task state and operator/decorator used in the nodes of the graph, as well as the number of dynamically mapped task instances in [] behind the task id and the DAG dependency layout to the right of the screen.](/img/guides/dags_simple_dag_run_graph_annotated.png)

 - `dag_id`: The unique identifier of the DAG.
 - `logical date`: The point in time for which the DAG run is scheduled.
-This date and time is not necessarily the same as the actual moment the DAG run is executed, see [Scheduling](scheduling-in-airflow.md) for more information.
+This date and time is not necessarily the same as the actual moment the DAG run is executed.
+See [Scheduling](scheduling-in-airflow.md) for more information.
 - `task_id`: The unique identifier of the task.
 - `task state`: The status of the task instance in the DAG run.
 Possible states are `running`, `success`, `failed`, `skipped`, `restarting`, `up_for_retry`, `upstream_failed`, `queued`, `scheduled`, `none`, `removed`, `deferred`, and `up_for_reschedule`, they each cause the border of the node to be colored differently.
 See the OSS documentation on [task instances](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html#task-instances) for an explanation of each state.
-- DAG dependency layout: The layout of the tasks in the DAG run graph.
-This tells you in what direction to read the DAG run graph.
-You can change the layout in the dropdown menu.

 The previous screenshot shows 4 successful DAG runs, one for each DAG run type:

 - **backfill**: The first DAG run shown was created by a [backfill](rerunning-dags.md#backfill).
-You can see a little circle arrow on the DAG run bar.
+You can see a circled arrow on the DAG run bar.
 - **scheduled**: The second DAG run was created by the Airflow scheduler based on the DAG's defined schedule.
 This DAG run bar has no additional icon and is the DAG run selected in the screenshot.
 - **manual**: The third DAG run was started manually by a user in the Airflow UI or using the Airflow CLI.
-You can see a little play icon on the DAG run bar.
+You can see a play icon on the DAG run bar.
 - **dataset_triggered**: The fourth DAG run was started by a [dataset](airflow-datasets.md).
-You can see a little dataset icon on the DAG run bar.
+You can see a dataset icon on the DAG run bar.

-### Understand a complex DAG run graph
+### Example complex DAG run

 Once you start writing more complex DAGs, you will see additional elements of different Airflow features that are visualized in the DAG run graph.
 The following screenshot shows the same complex DAG as in the first section but with annotations explaining the different elements of the graph.
 Don't worry if you don't know about all these features yet, you will learn about them as you become more familiar with Airflow.

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A DAG run of a complex DAG is shown with annotations showing a dynamically mapped task, a branching task, an edge label, a dynamically mapped task group, regular task groups, setup/ teardown tasks as well as a Dataset.](/img/guides/dags_complex_DAG_annotated.png)

 - **Dynamically mapped task**: A task that is [dynamically created](dynamic-tasks.md) at runtime based on changing user defined input.
 The number of task instances is shown in `[]` behind the task id.
+Task groups can also be dynamically mapped.
 - **Branching task**: A task that creates a conditional branch in the DAG.
 See [Branching in Airflow](airflow-branch-operator.md) for more information.
 - **Edge label**: A label on the edge between two tasks.
 These labels are often helpful to annotate branch decisions in a DAG graph.
-- **Regular task group**: A task group is a tool to logically and visually group tasks in an Airflow DAG.
+- **Task group**: A task group is a tool to logically and visually group tasks in an Airflow DAG.
 See [Airflow task groups](task-groups.md) for more information.
-- **Dynamically mapped task group**: A task group can be dynamically mapped like an individual task.
-The number of mapped task group instances is shown in `[]` behind the task group id.
-See [Mapping over task groups](dynamic-tasks.md#mapping-over-task-groups) for more information.
 - **Setup/teardown tasks**: When using Airflow to manage infrastructure it can be helpful to define tasks as setup and teardown tasks to take advantage of additional intelligent dependency behavior.
 You can recognize setup and teardown tasks by little arrows next to the task id in the task node and the dotted line connecting them.
 See [Use setup and teardown tasks in Airflow](airflow-setup-teardown.md) for more information.
-- **Dataset**: As of Airflow 2.9, datasets are shown in the DAG graph.
-If a DAG is scheduled on a dataset it will be shown upstream of the first task of the DAG, if a task in the DAG updates a dataset it is shown after the respective task as in the previous screenshot.
+- **Dataset**: Datasets are shown in the DAG graph.
+If a DAG is scheduled on a dataset, it will be shown upstream of the first task of the DAG.
+If a task in the DAG updates a dataset, it is shown after the respective task as in the previous screenshot.
 See [Airflow datasets](airflow-datasets.md) for more information.

 You can learn more about how to set complex dependencies between tasks and task groups in the [Managing Dependencies](managing-dependencies.md) guide.